 CDS focuses on preparing roadmap for creation of an air defence command

+Some of the areas identified for bringing in tri-services jointness and synergy include setting up of common "logistics support pools" in stations where two or more services have their presence, they said.
+Gen Rawat took charge as the country's first Chief of Defence Staff on Wednesday in what is seen as a watershed moment for India's military planning to bring in convergence among the three services for effectively dealing with future security challenges.

+After taking charge, he held a meeting with important functionaries of Integrated Defence Staff and directed heads of various wings to come up with recommendations to bring in inter-service synergy and jointness in a time bound manner, officials said.
+As CDS, Gen Rawat will be the Principal Military Advisor to the defence minister on all tri-services matters besides helming the newly set up Department of Military Affairs (DMA).

 "The CDS directed that a proposal to create Air Defence Command be prepared by June 30," said an official.
-He also set out priorities for execution of various initiatives by December 31 to achieve synergy among the three forces.
+Gen Rawat also set out priorities for execution of various initiatives by December 31.

+"Emphasising collegiate system of functioning, Gen Rawat directed that all three services and Coast Guard must be consulted and their views obtained in a time bound manner.
+Decisions will, however, be taken to ensure optimisation of resources," the defence ministry said.
+It said the CDS stressed that all must work towards accomplishing desired results and coming up with healthy views and ideas.

+The CDS will have a key role in ensuring optimum utilisation of allocated budget, ushering in more synergy in procurement, training and operations of the services through joint planning and integration.
+The other major mandate of the CDS is to facilitate indigenisation of weapons and equipment to the maximum extent possible while formulating the overall defence acquisition plan for the three Services.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)